 The longer and more ambitious your backpacking objective is, the more important spending a little extra to buy a lighter weight sleeping bag becomes.
 Here, two lightweight backpacking bags out for a side-by-side comparison along the John Muir Trail.

-was light, it's still worth noting that the Western Mountaineering UltraLite
+was light, it's worth noting that the Western Mountaineering UltraLite

-was warmer yet but still remained among the lightest bags in our review (1 lb 13 oz).
+among the lightest in our review (at 1 lb 13 oz).
 In addition to being incredibly lightweight, all of these models also scored a 10 out of 10 for warmth.

 Among synthetic bags we tested, our testers were very impressed with The North Face Hyper Cat

 .
-While not super warm for its temperature rating, at 1 pound 14 ounces, it was warm enough to be used to 20-25° F while wearing a layer or two.
-It's an exceptionally light synthetic option and is a pound+ lighter than a majority of synthetic models - it was lighter than several 30°F down bags.
+While it's super warm for its temperature rating, at 1 pound 14 ounces, it was warm enough to be used to 20-25°F while wearing a layer or two.
+It's an exceptionally light synthetic option and is a pound+ lighter than a majority of synthetic models - it was also lighter than several 30°F down bags.

 Weighing sleeping bags for our OutdoorGearLab's best backpacking sleeping bag test.
 There was a pretty big range in weights, with some options weighing half of what other models weighed.

-In addition to space for sprawling and thrashing, our ratings focus on a bag's features that will contribute to or detract from comfort.
-Insulation type influences comfort; all of our testers agreed that sleeping in a high-quality down bag is like floating on a super light cloud while zipping into a synthetic bag is fine but
+In addition to having the space for sprawling and thrashing, our ratings focus on which features will contribute to or detract from comfort.
+Insulation type influences comfort; all of our testers agreed that sleeping in a high-quality down bag is like floating on a super light cloud while zipping into a synthetic model is okay, but less heavenly.

 were the most comfortable bags in our review, with the Western Mountaineering MegaLite

-being a very close second.
+being a very close fourth.
 What makes the MegaLite

-special is it's significantly lighter and more packable than the two aforementioned bags, but nearly as comfortable.
+unique is it's significantly lighter and more packable than the two contenders above, but nearly as comfortable.

 The Nemo Salsa 30

-, is that it was still a reasonable weight (2 lbs 1 oz) and a respectable packed volume that we would still consider bringing on a week-long backpacking trip.
+(3 pounds 1 ounce), is that it was still a reasonable weight (2 lbs 1 oz) and a respectable packed volume.
+In fact, we would even consider bringing the Salsa on a week-long backpacking trip.

 The spacious cut Cosmic Down (right) offers above average leg room and is an excellent option for tummy and side-sleepers of for folks who just want a little more room.
 Shown compared to the Western Mountaineering MegaLite (left) and Western Mountaineering UltraLite (center).